-Eric Ashe became the Head Cross Country Coach at Simmons College in August of 2014 and in four seasons has led the Sharks to three straight second-place finishes to go with a third-place showing at the Great Northeast Athletic Conference Championship.
+Eric Ashe became the Head Cross Country Coach at Simmons College in August of 2014 and during his six seasons he led the Sharks to three straight second-place finishes from 2015-17 to go with a third-place showing at the Great Northeast Athletic Conference Championship.

-The Simmons program has flourished under Ashe over the past four seasons at the Fenway school.
+The Simmons program has flourished under Ashe over the past six campaigns at the Fenway school.
 He directed the Sharks to a second-place showing at the 2015 GNAC Championship for the highest team finish in school history in the meet.
-Ashe guided Simmons to another second place finish in 2016 when the Sharks tied for the lowest team score in the title meet, but were edged in the tie-breaker, before placing second again at last year's title meet.
+Ashe guided Simmons to another second place finish in 2016 when the Sharks tied for the lowest team score in the title meet, but were edged in the tie-breaker, before placing second again in 2017.
+The Simmons skipper also coached the 2018 GNAC Rookie of the Year and saw eight of 10 of his runners establish personal-record times in 2019.

 Five Sharks earned All-Conference status in 2016 for the highest total from one school in GNAC history, while seven Simmons runners placed among the top 19 in the championship meet.
 Not only did Ashe's squad experience success at the championship level, but his runners experienced personal achievement as well with 13 of the team's 17 competitors posting personal-record times during the campaign.

 In just his first season with the Sharks, he led them to a third-place effort at the 2014 GNAC Championship and saw four runners finish among the top 16.
 Ashe also brought Simmons Cross Country to compete in the NCAA Regionals for the first time in over two decades since the sport's revival on campus.

 Ashe came to the Fenway area with excellent experience as both a coach and a competitor.
-The Hanson, Mass. native served as a coach over the past three years as an assistant at both University of Massachusetts Boston and with his alma mater, Boston University, working with both the cross country and track & field squads.
+Prior to coming to Simmons, the Hanson, Mass. native served as a coach for three years as an assistant at both University of Massachusetts Boston and with his alma mater, Boston University, working with both the cross country and track & field squads.